oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 ## #iex:break
 This is one of the best features.

 In the example below a Map is not closed properly, leaving the expression open and creating chaos.
-Typing `#iex:break` will essentialy break the expression and allow you to continue as if nothing happened.
+Typing `#iex:break` will essentially break the expression and allow you to continue as if nothing happened.
 You will still need to type the expression in again and close it properly.
 This is probably my favorite feature and something I didn’t know until I started preparing for my talk.

 ```
 iex(2)> %{user: "Artoo",